oliverkwebb/pdlibc/README.md

-# pdlibc - A Demonstration libc that's C89 compatible
+# pdlibc - A demonstration libc that aims to be C89 compatible
 ---

 pdlibc (Public Domain Libc) is a example implementation of the standard C library designed to be as simple as posible.